musselwhizzle/Focus-Points/docs/Focus Points.md

 **Updates**

 During operation, the plugin checks if an updated version is available for download.
-If an update is available, it will be highlighted and you can click the download button to go to the website.
+If an update is available, it will be highlighted, and you can click the download button to go to the website.
 To install the update, follow the steps in [Installation](#21-installation) and reload the plugin.

 If an update is available, it will also be displayed in the status area of the Focus Point Viewer if the `Show message` checkbox is selected: